opiproject/opi-prov-life/IPU_PROVISIONING.md

 request for the IPU to be reset by doing an in-band request to the management controller.
- * Multi-Socket: Connecting up multiple PCIe connections to the same core complex but on different sockets can enable multiple Data Plane devices from the same IPU to be connected to different sockets.
+ * Multi-Socket: Connecting up multiple PCIe connections to the same core complex can enable multiple data plane devices from the same IPU to be connected to different sockets.
- * Visibility:  A host with data plane devices (only) has no visibility into the data plane implementation (could be an IPU, DPU, software backend, etc.).
+ * Visibility:  A host with only data plane devices has no visibility into the data plane implementation (could be an IPU, DPU, software backend, etc.).
 A host with a control plane device has control of everything in the IPU that has been granted to it by the management device.
 The Management Controller